-Electronics Engineering Technology offers an associate degree program in electronic engineering technology, which prepares students for work in industry, as well as for transfer to bachelor degree programs in electronics, business, computers, or engineering.
-The Robotics option within the department allows students to choose to take courses that teach motors, sensors, controls, automation, and ladder logic instead of Calculus and University Physics.
-The department also offers an associate degree program in biomedical engineering technology (medical electronics), which prepares students to work as Biomedical Technicians in a hospital or industry setting.
-Opportunities to pursue advanced degrees in business, electronics, or IT are available.
+Electronic Engineering Technology offers an associate degree program in electronic engineering technology, which prepares students for work in industry, as well as for transfer to bachelor degree programs in electronics, business, computers, or engineering.
+The Automation/Robotics option within the department allows students to choose courses that teach motors, sensors, controls, automation, and ladder logic instead of Calculus and University Physics.
+This track prepares students to work with automated systems or in the field of robotics.
+The department also offers an associate degree program in biomedical engineering technology (also known as medical electronics or health engineering technology), which prepares students to work as Biomedical Technicians in a hospital or industry setting.
+Opportunities to pursue advanced degrees in electrical engineering or Health IT after completing a program in the department are available.